Compiling and Installing Custom PHP Modules in ServBay

 ,/opt/homebrew/opt/unixodbc/include

-). - Check that the ServBay build environment includes the Homebrew paths (if dependencies were installed via Homebrew), or manually add Homebrew’s
+). - Ensure ServBay’s environment settings include the Homebrew paths (if dependencies were installed via Homebrew), or manually add Homebrew’s bin/lib/include folders to your

 - For

-- A: This means a system library or header needed by the module is missing or not found.
+- A: This means a required system library/header is missing or its path is not found:

 - Q: